24/7 Emergency Services Available

 Wildfires and Natural Causes

+While less common than electrical or heating equipment fires, wildfires pose a risk to homes near dry, hot, and windy areas.
 Even if a wildfire is happening far away, winds can still carry embers over long distances, igniting homes and vegetation.
 Your property is at a higher risk if there is a lot of vegetation, forests, or grasslands nearby.

 To prevent wildfire-related house fires: